BobStein/qiki-python/README.md

-# qiki - rate anything
+# qiki -- rate anything

-A qiki is a no-center public record of what anybody thinks of anything.
+A qiki is part of a no-center public record of what anybody thinks of anything.
-Including what we think of each others' thinking.
+Including what we think of each other's thinking.
 And what we think of each other.
 Crazy, right?